How Can I Get Rid of Moles in My Lawn?

 What are Signs of Moles in the Lawn?

 Moles can cause damage to a landscape, including turfgrass, small annual plants, and paver patios or walkways.
 They tunnel unseen through the top few inches of soil in search of prey and leave a trail of damage behind them.
 In a lawn, the tunnels appear as narrow ridges that may have a small hole here or there where the mole popped its head out.
 In a lawn with a lot of mole activity, the surface may feel spongy as it is walked upon.
 These are clear signs of a mole problem.

 This photo shows an example of what you may see if you have moles in your yard.

-Many homeowners think that applying a grub control solution will get rid of the moles.
-Unfortunately, this rarely seems to work, though you will find pest control companies and plenty of information all over the web that tell you this is a good solution.
-They say killing the food source of moles will send the moles elsewhere, but grubs are just one thing that moles eat.
-Moles also enjoy earthworms, slugs, snails, centipedes, millipedes, and other juicy insects in your soil that are beneficial for your turfgrass and other landscape plants.
+Possibly the most popular remedy for dealing with moles is to apply a grub control solution.
+The rationale is that killing the food source of moles will send the moles elsewhere.
+However, grubs are just one thing that moles eat.
+Moles also enjoy earthworms, slugs, snails, centipedes, millipedes, and various juicy insects in your soil that are beneficial for your grass and other landscape plants.

-The proven and reliable way to get rid of the moles is to kill the moles.
+The proven and reliable way to eradicate moles is to kill the moles.

 Hiring a Professional

 The hassle-free method for eradicating moles is to contact a professional critter control service that will have the expertise to trap the moles.
 A general pest control company may offer grub control as the first step.
 They may show you some grubs in your lawn and indicate that this is the source of your mole problem.
 However, grubs are a normal part of a soil ecosystem.
 Too many of them can be a problem, but grubs are not inherently a problem.
 If applying grub control doesn’t eradicate the moles they’ll offer additional services at additional costs.
 Find a pro that addresses the problem directly.

 Do It Yourself (DIY) Options